 watching for specific deal changes on a schedule

-running the same analysis across the whole team with an Org trigger
+running the same analysis across the whole team with an Org-Wide automation

-surfacing results in Agent Feed so you can review them later in one place
+surfacing results in Agent Feed and Slack so you can review them later in one place

 π‘ Need help?
 Send us a message via the in-app chat or email us at [email protected].